Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: Introduction

 \section{Introduction}

 The late-time cosmic behavior of the Universe has emerged as the most compelling enigmas in contemporary cosmology.
 Following an extended period of almost uniform expansion, observational evidence revealed that an unidentified energy component is driving spacetime expansion at an accelerating rate \cite{Riess:1998cb, Perlmutter:1998np}.
-The leading candidate for this phenomenon is dark energy (DE) \cite{Bennett_2003a, Tegmark_2004a}, which has a major share of approximately 70$\%$ of the total mass-energy of the Universe.
+The leading candidate for this phenomenon is dark energy (DE) \cite{Bennett_2003a, Tegmark_2004a}, which has a major share of approximately 70$\%$ of the total mass-energy budget of the Universe.
 As a consequence, it largely influences the ultimate fate of the Universe.
 The discovery of cosmic acceleration poses profound questions about our understanding of gravity and drives new investigations into the fundamental principles of physics.
 The \(\Lambda\)CDM model that describes the Universe as a composition of cold dark matter (CDM) and DE represented by a cosmological constant \(\Lambda\) has been corroborated by several cosmological observations \cite{Alam_2017ab, Scolnic_2018, Riess:2019cxk, Benisty_2021, Cawthon_2022DES, Gupta_2023}.
-However, the discrepancies in Hubble constant \(H_0\) and structure growth parameter \(S_8\) pose additional challenges.
-The recent observed values of \(H_0\) show a notable rift between the value derived from early Universe observations such as cosmic microwave background (CMB) via the Planck satellite \cite{plank2013} and gleaned from local measurements utilizing Cepheid variables and Supernovae Type Ia \cite{Riess_2022apj}.
-In particular, Riess et al. \cite{Riess_2022apj} within the SH0ES Team have reported a Hubble constant estimate of \(73.30 \pm 1.04 \, \text{km s}^{-1} \, \text{Mpc}^{-1}\), based on Supernovae Type Ia observations.
+However, the discrepancies in Hubble constant \(H_0\) and the structure growth parameter \(S_8\) pose additional challenges.
+The recent observed values of \(H_0\) show a notable rift between the value derived from early Universe observations such as cosmic microwave background (CMB) via the Planck satellite \cite{plank2013} and gleaned from local measurements utilizing Cepheid variables and Supernovae Type Ia \cite{Riess_2022panplus}.
+In particular, Riess et al. \cite{Riess_2022panplus} within the SH0ES Team have reported a Hubble constant estimate of \(73.30 \pm 1.04 \, \text{km s}^{-1} \, \text{Mpc}^{-1}\), based on Supernovae Type Ia observations.
 Whereas the H0LiCOW Collaboration \cite{wang_H0LiCOWmnras} derived a value of \(73.3^{+1.7}_{-1.8} \, \text{km s}^{-1} \, \text{Mpc}^{-1}\) through a strong gravitational lensing of quasars.
 Further, Freedman et al. \cite{Freedman_2019TRGB} reported a lower estimate of \(69.8 \pm 1.9 \, \text{km s}^{-1} \, \text{Mpc}^{-1}\), obtained using the tip of the red giant branch (TRGB) as a distance indicator.
 The Planck Collaboration \cite{Aghanim:2018eyx} provides a Hubble constant value of \(67.4 \pm 0.5 \, \text{km s}^{-1} \, \text{Mpc}^{-1}\), while Aboot et al. \cite{Abbott_2018mnras} suggest \(67.2^{+1.2}_{-1.0} \, \text{km s}^{-1} \, \text{Mpc}^{-1}\).
-This divergence between the estimates from early and late Universe measurements, known as the \(H_0\) tension, raises significant questions in modern cosmology.
+This divergence between the estimates from early and late Universe measurements, known as \(H_0\) tension, raises significant questions in modern cosmology.
 Initially identified with the first release of Planck data \cite{plank2013}, the \(H_0\) tension has garnered increasing scrutiny and attention in recent studies \cite{Di_Valentino_2017, Aghanim:2018eyx, Di_Valentino_2021}.
-This ongoing inconsistency has led to exploring possible modifications to the standard cosmological model and considering new physics beyond \(\Lambda\)CDM.
+This inconsistency has led to exploring possible modifications to the standard cosmological model and considering new physics beyond \(\Lambda\)CDM.
+The $\sigma_8$ tension refers to a discrepancy of approximately $3\sigma$ between the values of $\sigma_8$, which quantifies the amplitude of matter clustering on scales of $8 \, h^{-1} \, \text{Mpc}$.
+In particular, the $\sigma_8$ value inferred from Cosmic Microwave Background (CMB) measurements by \cite{Aghanim:2018eyx} is higher than that derived from large-scale structure observations, such as those from SDSS/BOSS \cite{Alam_2017ab, Ata_2017BAO}.
+However, recent analyses from the KiDS-1000 collaboration \cite{Asgari_2021, Ruiz_Zapatero_2021} and the SRG/eROSITA all-sky survey \cite{Ghirardini_2024} demonstrate full consistency with the Planck 2018 results \cite{Aghanim:2018eyx}, suggesting that the previously reported $\sigma_8$ tension may be less significant than initially thought.